ONE DAY IN TAKAYAMA, JAPAN

 Miyagawa Morning Market

-Not too far away is the Miyagawa Morning Market (33 Suehiromachi, Takayama, Gifu, 506-0016), which happens daily from 7 am to 12 pm (8 am to noon from November to March).
+Not too far away is the Miyagawa Morning Market (33 Suehiromachi, Takayama, Gifu, 506-0016, Japan), which happens daily from 7 am to 12 pm (8 am to noon from November to March).
 Local vendors sell fresh fruit and veggies, flowers, and handmade souvenirs, and there are also regular stores next to the road.

-This is a great opportunity to meet friendly locals, and the market is right next to the banks of the stunning turquoise Miyagawa River, which is a nice spot to sit for a while after your shopping is done!
+This is a great opportunity to meet friendly locals and the market is right next to the banks of the stunning turquoise Miyagawa River, which is a nice spot to sit for a while after your shopping is done!

 A turquoise coloured river with a bridge crossing it in the distance.
 On the left side of the riverbank there are several sitting spots and on the right there are some higher buildings.
 There's quite a few trees around the riverbanks as well.